 Niche characterization.
 You can dig into the cellular composition and functional state of specific niches (tumor-stroma interface, immune regions) to understand how the microenvironment affects disease progression.

-sopa, Novae, and Enrichmap are all under active development, so check their docs for the latest features.
+sopa, Novae, Enrichmap, flashdeconv, rctd-py and celltypist are all under active development, so check their docs for the latest features.

 Here are some more articles you might like to read next: